 Let us deal with the first antithesis, concerning murder.
 In Matt.
-5.22 Jesus inserts an unusual statement, and one which is rarely mentioned by pastors or lecturers.
+5.22 Jesus inserts an unusual statement and one rarely mentioned by pastors or lecturers.
 Jesus says, “But I say to you, that whosoever is angry with his brother without a cause shall be in danger of the judgment.”
-A true slight may cause anger, but it should be dealt with appropriately, and settled without retribution.
-But to carry anger without cause allows that the anger should build, producing a kind of venom, a lowering of the mind and the emotional state.
+A true slight may cause anger, but it should be dealt with appropriately and settled without retribution.
+But to carry anger without cause allows that the anger should build, producing a kind of venom, a lowering of the mind, and the emotional state.
 ‘Without cause’ shows a lack of forgiveness.
-This kind of anger does not open the door into the enlightened vision.
+This kind of anger closes the door into the enlightened vision.

-‘Without cause’ does not allow any platform for spiritual growth or development of higher consciousness.
-Anger can be forgiven in an individual, but ‘without cause’ delivers a judgment.
-The judgment becomes internalized, not only due to the fact judgment has been created and rendered, but also that there is no righteous cause that should foment such anger.
-The mind becomes unwittingly suppressed, non-cognitive to the spiritual aspects of Jesus’ teachings, glossed over, and one could say unbalanced.
-Standing one-legged and shaking your fist at the sky is Cain mindedness.
+‘Without cause’ does not allow any platform for spiritual growth or the development of higher understanding.
+God can forgive anger, but your anger ‘without a cause’ delivers a judgment upon you.
+The mind becomes suppressed, non-cognitive to the spiritual aspects of Jesus’ teachings, wrath can develop.
+Standing one-legged and shaking your fist at the sky is Cain-mindedness.

-Jesus continues, “…and whosoever shall say to his brother, ‘Raca’,”* which is then making a disdainful statement, derision or cursing them. “…shall be in danger of the Sanhedrin,” means to be judged by the local Sanhedrin. “… but whoever shall say ‘Thou fool’ shall be in danger of hellfire,” means someone who has forsaken divine knowledge, one who operates of a wrathful vanity.
-That person who carries bitterness or hatred has now put himself in a position to not only be judged but also condemned!
+Jesus continues, “…and whosoever shall say to his brother, ‘Raca’,”* which is to make disdainful statements, derision or cursing them. “…shall be in danger of the Sanhedrin,” means to be judged by the local Sanhedrin. “… but whoever shall say ‘Thou fool’ shall be in danger of hellfire,” means someone who has forsaken divine knowledge, one who operates from vanity.
+The person who carries bitterness or hatred places himself in a position to not only be judged but also condemned!

 *Raca (Raqa): worthless; also, to hammer on, to beat on; concerns metalworking.